KevSex/Logstash-Minemeld-integration/README.md

 '
 ```

-Alternatively, you can download the minemeld template file from this repo and apply it like so:
+Alternatively, download the `minemeld.template.json` file from this repo and apply it like so:

 ```
 curl -XPUT 'http://localhost:9200/_template/minemeld' -d@minemeld.template.json
 ```

+Next, we're ready to set up minemeld to output to Logstash

+## Minemeld Configuration

 ## Troubleshooting